JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20240806/WhatcomCountyMeasures20240806.md

 The district only provided items 1 and 4.

-This next table shows how the district is assuming certain large Total AV changes each year but it is keeping the AV of the example property constant at $500,000 for each of the next 20 years.
-This is nonsense.
+This next table shows how the district is assuming certain large Total AV changes each year but it is (nonsensically) keeping the AV of the example property constant at $500,000 for each of the next 20 years.

 ![Lynden SD's bond table for an example property](pagesManual/LeviesReport/20240806/LyndenSDBondExProperty.png "Lynden SD's bond table for an example property")